sandeng1440/nixos-config/README.md

 # NixOS Flake for Hyprdots
 This flake has been made specifically to try and bring [Hyprdots](https://github.com/prasanthrangan/hyprdots) to NixOS.
+To make it work, I had to abandon some reproducible parts of the nix flake such as the gtk theme.

 So far, I have successfully setup hyprdots from the git repo without making big modifications to the hyprdots repo.
 The most significant modification made is to the `~/.config/hypr/keybindings.conf` so that waybar plays nice.
 I'll write a bash script to install the dots soon.
 For now, I'm still working on the flake.

 # Installation
 ## Flake